-Your Large Looking Glass comes with a baseplate.
-To avoid damaging the glass surface of your Looking Glass, we recommend installing the baseplate as follows.
+Your Looking Glass Pro comes with a baseplate.
+To avoid damaging the glass surface of your Looking Glass Pro, we recommend installing the baseplate as follows.
 No tools needed!

 - Ensure the Foldout 2D Display is fully closed before attaching baseplate

 - Place cardboard or foam on the edge of a flat surface to protect back of Looking Glass Pro

 - Place the Looking Glass Pro face-up on the cardboard or foam.

 - Leave enough room to slide the base plate from underneath (black side facing out).

 - Align the three screws with the three holes.